 You must hold a bachelor’s degree with honours class 2.2 or above from a UK Higher Education Institution (HEI), or an equivalent qualification.
-At least 50% of your degree must be relative to the subject you want to teach.
-The National Recognition Information Centre for the United Kingdom (UK NARIC) can provide advice on the equivalence of overseas qualifications.
+Ideally, at least 50% of your degree should be relative to the subject you want to teach.
+If it is not, please contact us for advice before applying.
+The UK National Information Centre for the recognition and evaluation of international qualifications and skills (UK ENIC) can provide advice on the equivalence of overseas qualifications.

-Ideally, you should have 10 days’ experience in a secondary school.
+Although not compulsory, it is beneficial for you to have some experience in a secondary school.
+This than gives you a really good idea of what teaching in a school is like.
 This could be voluntary work or employment, for example as a Teaching Assistant.
 It is good practice for this to be in place before you apply for a place on the course.